Art

 trips to Harvard's Peabody Museum where literally thousands of preserved

 animals are kept.
-Later at RISD, Cynthia traveled to Rome, Italy where she
+Later at RISD, Cynthia traveled to Rome, Italy where

 studied Renaissance and early Dutch painters in detail as well as the old